Step 1: Installing Apache in FreeBSD

 <IfModule dir_module> DirectoryIndex index.php index.html <FilesMatch "\.php$"> SetHandler application/x-httpd-php </FilesMatch> <FilesMatch "\.phps$"> SetHandler application/x-httpd-php-source </FilesMatch> </IfModule>

-Now you’re going to want to restart apache:
+Now you’re going to want to restart apache in FreeBSD:

 sudo apachectl restart

 Now let’s test your PHP installation.
 Open up “/usr/local/www/apache24/data/info.php” in your preferred editor.
 Enter in the following code:

 Now go into your web browser.
 We’ll use localhost, but you just need to replace the name of the host with whatever the IP address of your server is.
 Enter in the following URL: